 Teacher Note: In a fair test, only one variable is tested at a time.
 All other factors are held constant or controlled.
-In this example, the amount of energy needed to light a bulb or heat an appliance is held constant.
+In this example, the location of water testing is kept constant.

 The variable that is changed is called the manipulated variable (or the independent variable); the effect that is measured is called the responding variable (or the dependent variable).
-In this example the amount of time a light bulb is on or a heater is on is the variable.
+In this example, amount of pollution is the manipulated variable and the number of primary consumers is the responding variable.